maxsdw/vRap-js/README.md

 ### Create an application instance

-The first step to start using vRap.js is creating an instance of your application, this will define a unique namespace, where all the classes, objects, models, controllers and views for this particular app will be stored.
+The first step to start using vRap.js is creating an instance of your application, this will define a unique namespace, where all objects for this particular app will be stored.

 In order to create a new app instance we must call the method **newApp()**, passing a configuration object as argument: